 We typically take one trainee per year.

-We will consider applications for 2013 in the early part of this year.
+We consider applications for a September start in the early spring of that year.

 We do not currently have a prescribed application form.
-Application should be made by letter or email, with a full CV, Michelle Hughes.
-All applications will be reviewed by our Training Principal, who is currently our Chairman Martin Banham-Hall.
+Application should be made by letter or email, with a full CV, to Liz Linton.
+All applications will be reviewed by our Training Principal, who is currently our Martin Banham-Hall.

 In general terms we will be looking for: